HenriqueMarantes/graylog-siem-lab/README.md

 ---

 ## Project Context

 This project was developed as part of a cybersecurity internship, focusing on SIEM implementation, log analysis, and real-time security monitoring.

 The solution provides:
 - Centralized visibility over infrastructure logs
 - Detection of security events and anomalies
 - Automated alerting and monitoring
+- Practical experience with SIEM tools and security operations